-- Provide evidence of their sustainability performance so we can measure it - Publicly commit to a target for annual improvements. - Achieve a minimum level of improvement every year meeting one of the following: - Commitment to reduce Year 1 - Commitment to reduce Year 2 - o Reduction in Absolute Carbon (min 2.5% vs previous year) - o Reduction in Carbon per Intensity Measure (min 2.5% vs previous year) - Reduction in Absolute Carbon via banking see section 7.8 - Recertification based on approved exceptional circumstances- see section 5.25 and Appendix 8 - Publicise their certification under this Certification Scheme. - Display the Certification Mark on their web site. - · Publicly commit to engaging with their employees on sustainability. - Publicly commit to transparent communication with relevant stakeholders on sustainability.
+- Provide evidence of their sustainability performance so we can measure it. - Publicly commit to a target for annual improvements. - Achieve a minimum level of improvement every year by retaining or improving their reporting boundary and meeting one of the following: - Commitment to reduce Year 1 (only available to year 1 certification) - Commitment to reduce Year 2 (only available to year 2 certification) - Reduction in scopes 1 and 2 absolute carbon (minimum 5% vs. previous year). - Reduction in scopes 1 and 2 carbon per intensity measure (minimum 5% vs. previous year). - Zero scope 1 and 2 emissions. - Recertification based on approved exceptional circumstances see sections 5.22, 5.23, 5.25 and Appendix 8. - Publicise their certification under this Certification Scheme. - Display the Certification Mark on their web site. - Publicly commit to engaging with their employees on sustainability. - Publicly commit to transparent communication with relevant stakeholders on sustainability.